-Increased Alertness: It’ll be easier to pay attention during your staff meeting -- or while driving your forklift -- if you can avoid nodding off or spacing out.1
+Increased alertness:: It’ll be easier to pay attention during your staff meeting — or while driving your forklift — if you can avoid nodding off or spacing out.

-Attitude Adjustment: After a nap, you’ll be less impulsive and better able to deal with frustration -- in other words, you’ll be in a better mood.
-Napping kills the crankiness.2
+Attitude adjustment: After a nap, you’ll be less impulsive and better able to deal with frustration — in other words, you’ll be in a better mood.
+Napping kills the crankiness.

-Improved Memory: When your computer crashes, you lose data.
+Improved memory: When your computer crashes, you lose data.
 But when you crash on the couch for a while, it actually helps your memory.
-A nap can make it easier to recall facts learned earlier that day.1
+A nap can make it easier to recall facts learned earlier that day.

-A Creative Mindset: You need sleep to learn new skills and to be creative (that’s when your brain can finally process the info you’ve stuffed into it).3 The good news is: a long nap can be similar to a night’s sleep to get you inspired.4
+A creative mindset: You need sleep to learn new skills and to be creative (that’s when your brain can finally process the info you’ve stuffed into it).
+The good news is that a long nap can be similar to a night’s sleep to get you inspired.

-Cash Saver: You probably know that energy drinks and too much coffee aren’t good for you and aren’t as good for your brain as a nap5, but have you calculated how much money you’d save by replacing costly trips to the cafe with free naps?
+Cash saver: You probably know that energy drinks and too much coffee aren’t good for you and aren’t as good for your brain as a nap, but have you calculated how much money you’d save by replacing costly trips to the cafe with free naps?

 Maybe you’ve decided that napping sounds like a plan.
 If you’re going to give napping a try, do it right.
 It’s not as simple as nodding off any time you feel an inkling to yawn.

-When: Mid-afternoon is best (around 3 PM).
-Don’t nap too late in the day, or you’ll be wide awake at night and spoil your bedtime routine.5
+When: Mid-afternoon is best (around 3 p.m.).
+Don’t nap too late in the day, or you’ll be wide awake at night and spoil your bedtime routine.

-How Long: You don’t want to wake up in the middle of deep sleep or you’ll be even groggier than when you started.
-For a short nap, keep it to 20 minutes.5
+How long: You don’t want to wake up in the middle of deep sleep or you’ll be even groggier than when you started.
+For a short nap, keep it to 20 minutes, no longer than 30.

 Note: If you still plan on supplementing your nap with a cup of coffee, drink it before you nod off.
-It takes time for caffeine to activate, and it will likely kick in right as you wake up from a short snooze.7
+It takes time for caffeine to activate, and it is likely to kick in right as you wake up from a short snooze.

 Want to super-charge your afternoon?
-Plan your snooze in advance and it’ll go a lot smoother.
+Plan your snooze in advance and it’ll be a lot smoother.